 Conclusion

 SurrealDB’s architecture lets the same engine and query language run across embedded, single-node, distributed, and managed models.
-Whether you embed SurrealDB in a browser, run RocksDB on one server, plan for SurrealDS when it ships, or use SurrealDB Cloud today, you can match operational and scalability requirements without rewriting queries.
+Whether you embed SurrealDB in a browser, run RocksDB on one server, operate a multi-node cluster, or use SurrealDB Cloud, you can match operational and scalability requirements without rewriting queries.

 Next steps